-Day 7: God rests and blesses the 7th day (Gen. 2:1-4a)
+Day 7: G-d rests and blesses the 7th day (Gen. 2:1-4a)

 There is a lot that could be said here about creation including that it is clearly visualized as a process of organizing, separating, and increasing complexity.
-But the main point is the careful organization of the narrative itself, the story.
+But my main point is the careful organization of the narrative itself, the story.
 Three environments created on Days 1-3.
 Those environments filled on Days 4-6.
 Then a day of rest to regenerate and appreciate the results of six days of creative activity.

-And this brings me to anthropomorphisms in the Hebrew Bible.
+And this brings me to anthropomorphism in the Hebrew Bible.
 Anthropomorphisms describe non-human entities in human terms.
 They are like similes in that they compare one thing to another.
 Unlike similes, anthropomorphisms don’t explicitly announce that they are comparing one thing to another.
 They simply and directly assign human qualities to non-human entities.

-Recognizing human qualities, qualities we ourselves possess, in “the other,” whoever that other may be, is what allows relationship.
+Recognizing human qualities, qualities we ourselves possess, in “the other,” whoever or “whatever” that other may be, is what allows relationship.
 How can there be a relationship where there is absolutely no commonality?
 If a being is wholly other from us, or appears to us as wholly other, we cannot relate to that being.

-The biblical story also uses anthropomorphisms to tell us that we are like our fellow creatures in significant ways.
+The biblical story also uses anthropomorphisms to tell us we are like our fellow creatures in significant ways.
 A snake that stands upright, strategizes, manipulates and speaks is so much more than “mere folklore,” to be dismissed.
 So is a talking donkey that “sees” better than a seer and has a sense of justice.
 These are stories bearing important truths, the truth of relationship.

 What a profound idea that is!
-Where might we be in our history on this planet if the primary objective of our lives, our reason for being, were to cultivate an awareness of our relationship to everything that is, to nurture it, and to serve those relationships lovingly.
+Where might we be in our history on this planet if the primary objective of our lives, our reason for being, were to cultivate an awareness of our relationship to everything that is, to nurture it, and to serve those relationships lovingly?